-Amazon is the largest online retailer in the world, and started out as an internet book store in the mid-1990s.
+It is the largest online retailer in the world and started out as an internet book store in the mid-1990s.
 Since then the company has grown into one of the most famous companies in the world, selling virtually any item you can imagine and redefining consumer behaviour across the planet.

-Whether you should invest in AMZN shares depends on your financial goals.
+Whether you should invest largely depends on who you are as an investor.
 Below you’ll find details about how the stock has performed both historically and recently, and you need to consider whether you want to put your money into an established company whose shares cost upwards of $3,000, or you think you can find more value elsewhere.

-Visit our Amazon Quote page for more information on Amazon, including charts, revenue statistics, and insider information.
+Visit our Amazon Quote page for more information on the company, including charts, revenue statistics, and insider information.
 Keep reading below for help in making the right investment decision for you.

-Amazon has been one of the great success stories of recent times.
-Shares in the company have rocketed from just $18 in the company’s 1997 IPO, to over $3,000 today – an increase of over 17,000% overall.
-Much of this growth has been generated in the last few years, with AMZN shares having more than tripled in value since 2017.
+It has been one of the great success stories of recent times.
+Shares in the company have rocketed from just $18 in the company’s 1997 IPO to over $3,000 today – an increase of over 17,000% overall.
+Much of this growth has been generated in the last few years, and the company’s shares have more than tripled in value since 2017.

-Amid this impressive performance, Amazon also saw its stock price grow by over 30% throughout the coronavirus pandemic.
+Amid this impressive performance, the company also saw its stock price grow by over 30% throughout the coronavirus pandemic.
 The pandemic saw demand for online shopping and delivery services increase around the world, so it was a good time to be an e-commerce giant.

 Is it a good time to buy AMZN shares now?